Geometric Constraints in Deep Learning Frameworks: A Survey: Geometry Preserving Constraints

 \subsection{Structural Consistency in 3D Space}

-Structural consistency is not limited to the 2D image plane, it can easily be extended to camera 3D space or 3D point clouds.
-In this section, we discuss two such methods \cite{yu2020p,mahjourian2018unsupervised} that uses structural consistency in 3D space alongside other geometric constraints in an end-to-end framework.
+Structural consistency is not limited to the 2D image plane, and can easily be extended to camera 3D space (a virtual 3D space after applying extrinsic camera parameters to a scene) or 3D point clouds (a reconstruction of points in a 3D space).
+In this section, we discuss two such methods \cite{yu2020p,mahjourian2018unsupervised} that use structural consistency in 3D space alongside other geometric constraints in an end-to-end framework.

-\subsubsection{Planar Consistency}
+\subsubsection{Planar Consistency:}

-Planar consistency \cite{yu2020p} is based on the assumption that most of the homogeneous-color regions in an indoor scene are planar regions and a continuous depth can be assumed for such regions.
+Planar consistency \cite{yu2020p} is based on the assumption that most homogeneous-color regions in an indoor scene are planar regions and have continuous depth.
 Extraction of such piece-wise planar regions is a three-step process.
-Given an input image $I$, first, the key points are extracted.
+Given an input image $I$, the key points are first extracted.
 The key points in the input image are then used to extract superpixels.
 Finally, a segmentation algorithm is used to apply a greedy approach to segment areas with low gradients to produce more planar regions.
-There are many ways to extract key points and superpixels, \cite{yu2020p} uses Direct Sparse Odometry \cite{engel2018DSO} to extract key points and Felzenszwalb superpixel segmentation \cite{felzenszwalb2004efficient} for superpixels and planar regions segmentation.
+There are many ways to extract key points and superpixels, \cite{yu2020p} uses Direct Sparse Odometry \cite{engel2018DSO} to extract key points and Felzenszwalb superpixel segmentation \cite{felzenszwalb2004efficient} for superpixels' and planar region segmentation.